eclipse-hono/hono/site/content/user-guide/command-and-control.md

 After the application has been successfully connected to the AMQP 1.0 network, it is time to send an appropriate downstream message to the HTTP protocol adapter that is responded with a command.

+Note that it is the responsibility of the application to send a command - to illustrate how this is done, the example application sends a command `setBrightness` when it receives a downstream message that has a valid *time until disconnect* parameter set.
+Refer to the usage of the helper class `MessageTap` in the example code as a blueprint for writing your own application.

 ## Sending a downstream message and receive a command in the response

-Publish some JSON data for device `4711` and set the *time until disconnect* parameter `hono-ttd`:
+To simulate an HTTP device, we use the standard tool `curl` to publish some JSON data for the device `4711`.
+To signal that the device can handle a command in the response to the downstream message, it additionally specifies the number of seconds it can wait for the response by supplying the *time until disconnect* request parameter `hono-ttd`:

     $ curl -i -X POST -u sensor1@DEFAULT_TENANT:hono-secret -H 'Content-Type: application/json' \
     $ --data-binary '{"temp": 5}' http://127.0.0.1:8080/telemetry?hono-ttd=5

-Watch the application that receives the message, on it's `stdout` you will find a line like
+Watch the example application that receives the message - on it's `stdout` you will find a line like

     Device is ready to receive a command : <TimeUntilDisconnectNotification{tenantId='DEFAULT_TENANT', deviceId='4711', readyUntil=2018-05-22T12:11:35.055Z}>

 and some lines below

-    14:11:30.059 [vert.x-eventloop-thread-0] DEBUG o.e.hono.client.impl.HonoClientImpl - Command client created successfully for [tenantId: DEFAULT_TENANT, deviceId: 4711]
+    [vert.x-eventloop-thread-0] DEBUG o.e.hono.client.impl.HonoClientImpl - Command client created successfully for [tenantId: DEFAULT_TENANT, deviceId: 4711]

-The `curl` command (which simulates an HTTP device in this example) is responded like the following:
+The response to the `curl` command contains the command from the example application and looks like the following:

     HTTP/1.1 202 Accepted
     hono-command: setBrightness